-- 3. (to subsection (B)(2)): A party must seek the Adjudicator's disqualification promptly after learning the disqualifying information that serves as the basis for the motion.
-A party may not await the outcome of the Adjudicator's decision to determine if the alleged bias affected the decision if the party, before the Adjudicator issued her/his decision, knew (or should have known) of the information that serves as the basis for the motion.
-This rule does not limit a party's ability to assert that an adjudicator's (or an agency's) decision evidences the Adjudicator's improper bias against a party.
-For examples of cases examining allegations of improper bias on the part of adjudicators, see Texaco, Inc. v.
-FTC, 336 F.2d 754 (D.C.
-Cir.
-1964), vacated on other grounds, 381 U.S. 739 (1965); Cinderella Career & Finishing Sch., Inc. v.
-FTC, 425 F.2d 583 (D.C.
-Cir.
-1970); Antoniu v.
-SEC, 877 F.2d 721 (8th Cir.
-1989). - 4. (to subsection (B)(2)): An agency may consider assigning another adjudicator who is not involved with the proceeding in which a disqualification motion is filed (or a related proceeding) to decide the motion. - 5. (to subsection (C)): For example, an adjudicator may become otherwise unavailable because (s)he becomes ill or incapacitated, retires, withdraws, is disqualified, obtains other employment, or the demands of another case so require. - 6. (to subsection (C)): Assignment of a substitute adjudicator does not necessarily require the reopening or rehearing of the adjudication either in part or in whole; however, the substitute adjudicator should do so to the extent necessary to resolve witness credibility or otherwise provide a fair adjudication.

-7. (to subsection (C)): Nothing in this rule is intended to restrict the authority of the [Chief Adjudicator] to manage the agency's docket by transferring cases from one adjudicator to another before the hearing for administrative convenience or efficiency.
+- 3. (to subsection (B)(2)): A party must seek the Adjudicator's recusal promptly after learning the disqualifying information that serves as the basis for the motion.
+A party may not await the outcome of the Adjudicator's decision to determine if the alleged bias affected the decision. - 4. (to subsection (C)): For example, an adjudicator may become otherwise unavailable because (s)he retires, (s)he withdraws, (s)he is disqualified, (s)he obtains other employment, or the demands of another case so require. - 5. (to subsection (C)): Assignment of a substitute adjudicator does not necessarily require the reopening or rehearing of the adjudication either in part or in whole; however, the substitute adjudicator should do so to the extent necessary to resolve witness credibility or otherwise provide a fair adjudication. - 6. (to subsection (C)): Nothing in this rule is intended to restrict the power of the [Chief Adjudicator] to manage the agency's docket by transferring cases from one adjudicator to another before the hearing for administrative convenience or efficiency.